 Click the Update System Settings button.

-Once debugging is enabled use DomainMOD as you normally would, repeating the steps you took when you first encountered a problem.
-Once you've done this follow the steps below to report your issue.
+Once debugging is enabled use DomainMOD as you normally would, repeating the steps you took when you first encountered the issue.
+Once you've done this continue with the below steps.

 In DomainMOD, click on Administration and then Debug Log.

 Click the Export button to export the debugging log.

 In addition to the debugging log you should also retrieve your PHP error log, which will give us additional information about your issue.

 To find the location of your PHP error log: